cyberbotics/webots/docs/guide/object-factory.md

 - `subdivision`: Defines the number of polygons used to represent the pipe cylinder and so its resolution.

-- `materialScale`: Defines the scale of the pipe appearance.
+- `appearance`: Defines the appearance of the pipe.

 ### TJoint